Exploring Language-Agnosticity in Function Vectors: A Case Study in Machine Translation: Experiments and Results

-We then manually inspect which tokens gain the most probability under FV intervention.
+The results confirm that the cross-lingual effect holds across all evaluated languages, and clarify the role of starting rank.
+For Arabic, Hindi, Russian, Japanese, and Chinese, the gold token starts from a substantially lower clean rank, and these languages accordingly exhibit the largest absolute improvements under intervention, consistent with the higher $\Delta$rank values in Figure~\ref{fig:avg-mean-rank-llama} (left).
+For languages where the gold token already ranks favorably in the clean distribution, Spanish, French, German, Italian, and Portuguese, the intervention still shifts it upward, though the room for improvement is inherently smaller.
+Notably, the FV produces a positive shift in both regimes, indicating that the smaller $\Delta$rank values for these latter languages reflect limited headroom rather than a weak intervention. \paragraph{Promoted tokens span multiple languages.} We then manually inspect which tokens gain the most probability under FV intervention.
 As shown in Figure~\ref{fig:top-tokens-gain}, the highest-gain tokens are plausible translations of the source word and span multiple target languages rather than being limited to the single language used to extract the FV.
 Additional examples are provided in Appendix~\ref{app:high-token-appendix}.
 Together with the $\Delta$rank results, this confirms that the FV induces a broadly multilingual translation effect rather than a language-pair-specific mapping.

-A natural follow-up question is \emph{why} a single-direction FV promotes translations across languages.
+\paragraph{Top heads overlap across translation directions.} A natural follow-up question is \emph{why} a single-direction FV promotes translations across languages.
 One explanation is that the FV relies on attention heads that are themselves shared across translation directions.
 To test this, we compare the top-ranked heads selected by the FV scoring procedure across several English$\to$X translation FVs.
-We quantify overlap among the top-10 FV-ranked heads across directions, reporting both pairwise overlap and the number of heads shared across all directions.
-Across models, the three translation FVs show strong overlap in their top-ranked heads, with 6 to 8 of the top 10 heads shared across all three FVs, depending on the model.
+We quantify overlap among the top-10 FV-ranked heads across directions, reporting the number of heads shared across all directions.
+The overlap is substantial across all models: 8 of 10 heads are shared in Gemma-2-2B, 7 in Llama-3.2-3B, and 6 in Tiny Aya.
 This suggests that part of the FV-associated head set is shared across directions.
 This finding is consistent with concurrent work that has reported overlap of translation-relevant heads across directions using causal analyses outside the FV framework \citep{zhang2025exploring}.